Who is collecting the data?

 • personal identifiers and contacts (including name, contact details, date of birth (if provided) and address)

 • characteristics (including gender)

-• information relating to your education and career (including Career status, Degree subject, Degree class and University).
+• information relating to your education and career (including Career status, Degree subject, Degree class and University)

 Purpose of the processing and legal basis for the processing:

 We collect and use your information to process your scholarship application and administer the scholarship scheme and such processing is necessary to take steps at your request prior to entering into a scholarship arrangement with you and/or for performance of that arrangement.
-We collect and use your information to allow to join the IMA and partner organisation during your scholarship year.
+We collect and use your information to allow you to join the IMA and partner organisation during your scholarship year.

 We will share your personal data with The Department of Education (“DfE”) who may retain and use your information for the purposes of teacher recruitment and retention statistics.
 The legal basis for the DfE processing this data is that such processing is necessary for the Department to perform a task in the public interest pursuant to Section 14 of the Education Act 2002.